dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **SSO support:** Identity and credential lifecycle is consolidated in the IdP, enabling Single Sign-On and reducing duplication.
 * **Lower security risks:** Centralized authentication reduces the attack surface related to credential handling.
 * **Improved user experience:** Consistent authentication flows and session handling across services.
-* **Interoperability:** Widely adopted protocols like OIDC and SAML provide flexibility and broad integration possibilities with various IdPs.
+* **Interoperability:** Widely adopted protocols like [OIDC](https://openid.net/specs/openid-connect-core-1_0.html) and [SAML](https://www.oasis-open.org/standard/saml/) provide flexibility and broad integration possibilities with various IdPs.
-* * **Customization freedom:** Services can still tailor authentication behavior to specific needs, for example, in environments where standards like OIDC are not applicable.
+* **Customization freedom:** Services can still tailor authentication behavior to specific needs, for example, in environments where standards like OIDC are not applicable.
+* **Support for external and internal actors:** Since the implementation of a service can fully control all authentication related functionality, orchestration of different authentication contexts - like authentication of internal services and external users - is possible, but comes with a huge complexity (see also the authentication orchestration con below).

 #### Cons

 * **Protocol handling overhead:** Each service must implement and maintain logic for authentication proof verification and protocol-specific behavior.
 * **Misconfiguration risks:** Incorrect verification logic, such as missing expiration checks or improper cryptography use, can introduce sever security vulnerabilities.
-* **Authentication orchestration:** Supporting multiple authentication configurations, including protocol chaining and subject-specific variations, required to support different contexts, like first- and third-party, or external client and service-to-service authentication, adds significant complexity.
+* **Authentication orchestration:** Handling of multi-principal subjects — that is supporting multiple authentication configurations, including protocol chaining and subject-specific variations, required to support different contexts, like first- and third-party, or external client and service-to-service authentication, adds significant complexity.
 * **Coupling of external authentication data with internal trust assumptions:** Using the same authentication data for both external clients and internal services increases the risk of leakage and unauthorized access.
 If an internal service is inadvertently exposed because of a misconfiguration or an attacker gaining internal access, the leaked authentication data may enable unauthorized access to sensitive resources.